-There is no assurance that the Company can successfully develop new businesses or make expanded businesses profitable within a reasonable period of time.
+There is no assurance that the Company can successfully acquire or develop new businesses or make acquired or expanded businesses profitable within a reasonable period of time.
 New businesses, and in particular any CLEC business, would be expected to operate at a loss initially and for a period of time.
 In addition, competition in the CLEC and other telecommunications businesses is substantial and may increase in the future.

 Regulatory Environment.
 Our subsidiaries that provide telecommunications services are subject to varying degrees of Federal and state regulation.
 Our operating telephone companies are regulated by the FCC with respect to interstate telecommunications services and by state regulatory agencies with respect to intrastate telecommunications services.
-They are subject to local government regulation, such as the use of local streets and rights of way.
+They are also subject to local government regulation in some instances, such as the use of local streets and rights of way.
 The FCC and the state authorities do not regulate all providers that come under their jurisdiction in the same way.
-ILECs, of which RLECs are a subset, remain more highly regulated than CLECs who are also providing telecommunications services.
-While some regulation of ILECs has eased as competition has increased, in general ILEC regulation remains more comprehensive than the regulation of CLECs.
+ILECs, of which RLECs are a subset, remain more highly regulated than CLECs.
+While some regulation of ILECs has eased as competition has increased, in general ILEC (including RLEC) regulation remains more comprehensive than the regulation of CLECs.
 The extent and nature of regulation, by the FCC and by states, is evolving for various reasons, such as Congressional and judicial mandates, public policy decisions and other factors.

-On March 30, 2016, the FCC released the Order ("2016 Order") and Further Notice of Proposed Rulemaking ("FNPRM") reforming USF ("Universal Service Fund") support for rate-of-return carriers, including both High Cost Loop Support ("HCLS") and Interstate Common Line Support ("ICLS").
-Rate-of-return companies can voluntarily elect to receive a fixed amount of USF support based on the FCC's Alternative Connect America Cost Model ("A-CAM") for a ten-year period, which would replace their existing HCLS and ICLS revenues.
+On March 30, 2016, the FCC released an Order ("Order") and Further Notice of Proposed Rulemaking ("FNPRM") reforming USF ("Universal Service Fund") support for rate-of-return carriers, including two major elements of USF known as High Cost Loop Support ("HCLS") and Interstate Common Line Support ("ICLS").
+Rate-of-return companies (including most of LICT's subsidiaries, see A-CAM discussion below) were permitted to voluntarily elect to receive a fixed amount of USF support based on the Order's new Alternative - Connect America Model ("A-CAM") program for a ten-year period, which would replace their existing HCLS and ICLS revenues.
 Alternatively, carriers that do not elect A-CAM will receive support under a new Connect America Fund - Broadband Loop Support ("CAF-BLS") mechanism that will replace ICLS and continue HCLS with certain modifications.
-CAF-BLS will provide support for loops, regardless of whether those loops carry voice only, voice and data service or only data broadband service.
+The Order adopted differing broadband deployment milestones, service performance requirements and reporting requirements for the A-CAM and CAF/BLS programs.